This Farro Recipe with Cremini Mushrooms, Walnuts and Feta is a healthy and satisfying vegetarian lunch or side dish.

 I like to think of myself as a selective perfectionist.
-When it comes to laundry, stacking the dishwasher and all general cleaning slash organizational tasks?
+When it comes to laundry, stacking the dishwasher and all general cleaning/organizational tasks?
 Not a perfectionist.
 Budgeting?
 Time management?
 Nope nope.
-But when it comes to my food and my photography, I put a tremendous amount of pressure on myself.
+But when it comes to my food and my photography, I put way too much pressure on myself.
 Over time, I’ve learned how stupid this is.

 Jeff often has to remind me that “not everything can be an A.” Even though part of me scream in disagreement, I’m trying to be more gentle with myself.
-When my recipes and food photography aren’t an A, I feel like a failure.
-But with this many fish in the water, it feels like that’s my best chance of success.
-I need to be a selective perfectionist.
+When my work and creative accomplishments don’t seem like an A, I feel like a failure.
+But for my own mental sanity, every day I’m trying to be a little easier on myself.

 - 2 teaspoons extra virgin olive oil